Nasdaq volume surges on Russell rebalance

-NEW YORK (Reuters) - Nasdaq OMX (NDAQ.O) conducted its highest-volume close of the year without a hitch on Friday, carrying out the rebalancing of the U.S. Russell indexes a month after it botched the market debut of Facebook Inc (FB.O).
+NEW YORK, June 22 (Reuters) - Nasdaq OMX conducted its highest-volume close of the year without a hitch on Friday, carrying out the rebalancing of the U.S. Russell indexes a month after it botched the market debut of Facebook Inc.

 Nasdaq said it executed trades of 687.9 million Nasdaq-listed shares worth $9.5 billion, in 1.15 seconds, when the market closed at 4 p.m.
 Eastern time.